awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ### Public Subnet Tagging Option for External Load Balancers<a name="vpc-public-subnet-tagging"></a>

-Public subnets in your VPC may be tagged accordingly so that Kubernetes knows to use only those subnets for external load balancers, instead of choosing a public subnet in each Availability Zone \(in lexicographical order by subnet ID\):
+You must tag the public subnets in your VPC so that Kubernetes knows to use only those subnets for external load balancers instead of choosing a public subnet in each Availability Zone \(in lexicographical order by subnet ID\)\.
+If you use an Amazon EKS AWS CloudFormation template to create your VPC after 03/26/2020, then the subnets created by the template are tagged when they're created\.
+For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md)\.

 | Key | Value |